Infinity Q Diversified Alpha Fund (IQDNX/IQDAX) Liquidation

 In those consultations, U.S. shareholders and their tax advisors may wish to consider that the Fund is taxed as a “regulated investment company” under the Internal Revenue Code of 1986, as amended (the “Code”), and consequently any losses incurred by the Fund do not pass through to shareholders.
 Any such loss by the Fund, however, would be expected to reduce the net asset value of the Fund and accordingly also reduce the price of the shares of the Fund.
 A U.S. shareholder of the Fund generally only recognizes a loss when they dispose of their shares in the Fund either by sale, redemption, or upon a final liquidating distribution of the Fund or when they have satisfied the requirements under Section 165(g) of the Code and the accompanying regulations (which generally require the shares of the Fund to have become wholly worthless or for a shareholder to have abandoned their interest in the Fund).
 The deductibility of capital losses is subject to limitations.
 A final liquidating distribution was not made in 2021, 2022 or 2023, and a final liquidating distribution cannot be made until a variety of events occur, including the Fund's distribution to shareholders of the Special Reserve which currently holds more than $500 million.

-4.2 (Revised 9/14/22) What insurance is available to cover claims against the Trust, the Trustees and Officers?
+4.2 (Updated 6/27/24) What insurance is available to cover claims against the Trust, the Trustees and Officers?

-The Trust maintains liability insurance which provides coverage for the Fund, its trustees and officers.
+The Trust maintained liability insurance which provides coverage for the Fund, its trustees and officers.
 The policy had a total aggregate limit of less than $10 million.
-The Trust, trustees and officers also have coverage under a policy maintained by Infinity Q, which had a total policy aggregate limit of $20 million.
-The insurance available under the policies maintained by the Trust and Infinity Q are eroded by defense costs for covered claims.
-The remaining coverage available under Infinity Q’s policy is disputed and is the subject of a lawsuit against the insurers in Delaware.
-On August 15, 2022, the Delaware court presiding over the insurance dispute concerning coverage under Infinity Q’s policy ruled in favor of the insurers and against the insureds (including the Fund), finding that the insurers have no obligation to pay under the Infinity Q policy.
-The insureds plan to appeal.
-If the decision is not reversed, the Fund and other insureds will not have coverage under that policy.
+The Trust, trustees and officers also had coverage under policies maintained by Infinity Q, which had a total aggregate limit of $20 million.
+The insurance available under the policies maintained by the Trust and Infinity Q was eroded by defense costs for covered claims.
+When they entered into the then- proposed settlement of the Settled Class Actions, the Trust and other insureds agreed to contribute most of the remaining available insurance coverage towards that settlement; that contribution became final when that settlement was approved in December 2023.
+Thus, the coverage available under those policies has been exhausted.
+A portion of the remaining coverage available under Infinity Q’s policies was disputed and was the subject of a lawsuit against the insurers in Delaware.
+On August 15, 2022, the Delaware court presiding over the insurance dispute concerning coverage under Infinity Q’s policies ruled in favor of the insurers and against the insureds (including the Fund), finding that the insurers had no obligation to pay under the Infinity Q policies.
+The insureds appealed, but the Delaware Supreme Court affirmed that decision on May 2, 2023.
+As a result, there is no further insurance coverage available for the Fund, its trustees and officers with respect to any of the claims that remain pending.

 4.3 (Updated 8/2/23) Who is exercising oversight over the Fund’s expenses?
 What is causing variability in the Fund’s expenses on a month-to-month basis?